acecilia/SpecGen/README.md

 ## License

-XcodeGen is licensed under the MIT license.
+SpecGen is licensed under the MIT license.
 See [LICENSE](LICENSE) for more info.